-A similar distinction can also be made in the model (Fig. 6b,e), where SSDs preceded by the tropopause wave source (Fig. 420 6b) lack a significantly positive stratospheric zonal mean zonal wind anomaly prior to an SSD (i.e., positive $[u]$ anomaly can still be present, but is not robust), whereas for the SSDs preceded by the surface wave source (Fig. 6e) there is a weak increase in the lower-stratospheric zonal mean zonal winds prior to an SSD (in contrast to much stronger increase in the mid-upper stratosphere in ERA-20C - Fig. 7e).
-Note that the difference between the two cases is much smaller (less significant) in the model than in ERA-20C.
-The lower-stratospheric increase in the zonal mean zonal wind (in Fig. 6a,d,e) is also consistent with Fig. 3a, where 425 only weakly positive (and non-increasing) $[u]$ anomalies were found at 10 hPa, suggesting that in the model the stratospheric preconditioning might be more pronounced in the lower-stratosphere and thus less significant at higher levels (unlike in ERA-20C).
-While there are differences between the model and ERA-20C in terms of the strength and position of the positive zonal mean zonal wind anomaly in the stratosphere, they both suggest that SSDs preceded by the tropopause wave source require weaker stratospheric preconditioning than the SSDs preceded by the surface wave source.
-This distinction is likely a 430 consequence of the tropopause wave source being present in the lower stratosphere already, thus additional preconditioning in that case is less important within the stratosphere (unlike for the surface wave source).
-This further suggests that strong polar vortex (strong negative PV gradients) combined with wave forcing, could be used together for predicting the SSDs/SSWs (see also Jucker and Reichler, 2018).
+385 A similar distinction can also be made in the model (Fig. 6b,e), where SSDs preceded by the tropopause wave source (Fig. 6b) lack the positive stratospheric wind anomaly prior to an SSD, whereas for the SSDs preceded by the surface wave source (Fig. 6e) there is a weak increase in the lower-stratospheric winds prior to an SSD.
+The lower-stratospheric increase in the zonal mean zonal wind (in Fig. 6a,d,e) is also consistent with Fig. 3a, where no such increase was found at 10 hPa, suggesting that in the model the stratospheric preconditioning might be more pronounced in the lower-stratosphere and thus insignificant 390 at higher levels (unlike in ERA-20C).
+While there are differences between the model and ERA-20C in terms of the strength and position of the positive zonal mean zonal wind anomaly in the stratosphere, they both suggest that SSDs preceded by the tropopause wave source require much weaker stratospheric preconditioning (if any) than the SSDs preceded by the surface wave source.
+This distinction is likely a consequence of the tropopause wave source being present in the lower stratosphere 395 already, thus additional preconditioning in that case is not necessary within the stratosphere (unlike for the surface wave source).
+This further suggests that strong polar vortex (strong negative PV gradients) combined with wave forcing (in this case from the surface wave source), could be used together for predicting the SSDs/SSWs (see also Jucker and Reichler, 2018).

-The preconditioning of the stratospheric polar vortex is not only important for SSDs preceded by the surface wave source, 440 but also for SSDs that are not preceded by either of the wave sources (i.e., neither surface nor tropopause wave source; Figs. 6d, 7d), suggesting that stratospheric dynamics play an important role in the evolution of SSDs (e.g., self-tuning resonance; Plumb, 1981; Matthewman and Esler, 2011; Esler and Matthewman, 2011).
+The preconditioning of the stratospheric polar vortex is not only important for SSDs preceded by the surface wave source, but also for SSDs that are not preceded by either of the wave sources (i.e., neither surface nor tropopause wave source; Figs. 400 6d, 7d), suggesting that stratospheric dynamics play an important role in the evolution of SSDs (e.g., self-tuning resonance; Plumb, 1981; Matthewman and Esler, 2011; Esler and Matthewman, 2011).
 Here note that in ERA-20C only $k = 1$ wave source events were examined, thus SSDs that are not preceded by $k = 1$ wave sources can still be preceded by $k = 2$ wave sources.
-Indeed, further analysis (not shown) confirmed that SSDs that are not preceded by $k = 1$ wave source events, show a significant 445 positive $k = 2$ EP flux divergence at the tropopause (but not at the surface), suggesting importance of $k = 2$ waves (see also section 5.2.2).
+Indeed, further analysis (not shown) confirmed that SSDs that are not preceded by $k = 1$ wave source events, show a significant positive $k = 2$ EP flux divergence at the tropopause (but not at the surface), suggesting importance of $k = 2$ waves (see also 405 section 5.2.2).
 As only the $k = 2$ tropopause wave source (which occurs just above the tropopause in the lower stratosphere) is present, the above suggestion still holds, i.e., stratospheric internal dynamics likely matters.

-While there is a positive stratospheric zonal mean zonal wind anomaly prior to an SSD, we can also observe positive tropospheric zonal mean zonal wind anomalies prior to SSDs for both wave sources and in both datasets (Figs. 6b,e, 7b,e),

-450 consistent with linear theories of stratosphere-troposphere coupling, where tropospheric and stratospheric wind anomalies are equal in sign (when events are not explosive3).
+While there is a positive stratospheric zonal mean zonal wind anomaly prior to an SSD, we can also observe positive tropospheric zonal mean zonal wind anomalies prior to SSDs for both wave sources and in both datasets (Figs. 6b,e, 7b,e), consistent with linear theories of stratosphere-troposphere coupling, where tropospheric and stratospheric wind anomalies are equal in sign (when events are not explosive2).

-5.2.2 Dynamical evolution around SSD events
+410 5.2.2 Dynamical evolution around SSD events

 As mentioned above, the SSD events can be split into different categories based on the precursory wave source events, such as (i) surface wave source, (ii) tropopause wave source, and (iii) no wave source.
-These wave sources tend to occur around the 455 beginning of zonal flow deceleration in the stratosphere and end as deceleration phases out (see negative EP flux divergence in the stratosphere, a qualitative proxy for $\partial[u]/\partial t$), and they last for over 10 days.
+These wave sources tend to occur around the beginning of zonal mean zonal wind deceleration in the stratosphere and end as deceleration phases out (see negative EP flux divergence in the stratosphere, a qualitative proxy for $\partial[u]/\partial t$), and they last for over 10 days.